DublinGreen/DublinGreen/README.md

 My journey so far in tech as been very exciting constantly pushing myself to be better in this ever changing and progressive industry.
 I mentor as many aspiring programmers and designer as I can, after all I got a lot of help from my mentors back in the days.
 I always said I will pay it forward.

-I am always availability send me a mail greendublin007@gmail.com
+I am availability, send me a mail greendublin007@gmail.com

 </div>